Animals Damaging Insulation

 What Diseases Do Rodents Carry?

 As a homeowner, you care about the state and cleanliness of your home.
 The safety of you and your household is paramount — which is why you should protect yourself and others from rodents like mice and rats.
 These rodents can bring diseases into your living space.
 Educating yourself on the various dangers and using that information to take preventative measures is one of the easiest ways to improve your home's safety and sanitation.
 Which Kinds of Rodents Spread Disease?
 Mice and rats are the most common rodent disease spreaders.
 Wild rodents can create innovative ways to get into your home by finding hidden spots to nest and cultivating areas for disease to grow and migrate to other parts of your house.
-Pets such as hamsters, gerbils and guinea pigs also have the potential to spread disease.
+Pets such as hamsters, gerbils, and guinea pigs also have the potential to spread disease.
 Have your pets routinely guarded and examined by a vet to prevent the spread of common diseases.
 What Are Common Diseases Caused By Pests and Rodents?
 Rodents can carry a...

 Read More